hjicks/gaproject/proposal.md

 QEMU, on the other hand can emulate vast amount of devices and supports decent range of workflows.
-However, the overhead of software emulation is very high and the default acceleration back-end which is called has inadequate performance for modern software.
+However, the overhead of software emulation is very high and the default acceleration back-end which is called TCG has inadequate performance for modern software.

-The standard QEMU solution for this is to implement hardware assisted accelerator, which talks to a hypervisor such as Linux's KVM^[[Kernel Virtual Machine](https://linux-kvm.org)] or Xen^[https://xenproject.org].
+The standard QEMU solution for this is to implement a hardware assisted accelerator, which talks to a hypervisor such as Linux's KVM^[[Kernel Virtual Machine](https://linux-kvm.org)] or Xen^[https://xenproject.org].

-While it might have been possible to port KVM or Xen to OpenBSD, it would have required tremendous effort, as the hypervisors are generally very complex, highly tied to both software environment and hardware, and can cause kernel panics since they include kernel level code.
+While it might have been possible to port KVM or Xen to OpenBSD, it would have required tremendous effort, as the hypervisors are generally very complex, highly tied to both software environment and hardware platform, and can cause kernel panics since they include kernel level code.
 Thus reusing existing infrastructure would get us to the goal with less effort and better results.

 The solution we propose is to implement a back-end which talks to